 How to start sending behavioral emails?

-1. Include they key moments from the buyer’s journey into your emails.
+Include the key moments from the buyer’s journey into your emails

 You want to create your strategy around the key points of the buyer’s journey and get the maximum utility of every email without excessive bother.
 On the way to the users’ love, emails are milestones, which provide timely support, but do not act like annoying advertising banners.